 A business degree is awarded to those students who have completed a college program with a focus on business, business administration or business management.
 While not everyone who works in “business” has earned an official degree, it is definitely easier to enter the workforce and climb the ranks if you have earned a business degree.
 And in some instances, a business degree may be absolutely required.
 As an example, becoming a Certified Public Accountant (CPA) will require you have obtained at least a bachelor’s degree in business.
 Many leadership positions within the industry will require a Master of Business Administration (MBA) degree.

 The great thing about a business major is that it allows you to consider many different positions in myriad industries.
+Plus, now with the transition to work from home with COVID, business degrees can apply to infinite roles worldwide that may not have been possible previously based on the companies in your area.
 A degree in business can lead to a career in marketing, finance, sales, management, public relations and more!
-The opportunities really are endless.
+Given the broad appeal of business, and the online work-from-home adoption, the opportunities really are endless.

 As a business major you’ll have the opportunity to take a diverse set of exciting classes such as accounting, statistics, marketing, ethics, law, management, microeconomics, macroeconomics and business communication.
 Also keep in mind that many business majors decide to specialize in a specific field of business such as real estate, logistics, product development or finance.